 Who is Madhvi Chanrai?
-This is a question that I have frequently asked myself; unfortunately I still haven’t found the answer.
+This is a question that I have frequently asked myself.
+Unfortunately I still haven’t found the answer.

-In my quest for the nutritional answer to life, I have discovered that there are literally millions of diet related studies being conducted in all corners of the earth.
+In my quest for the nutritional answer to life, I have discovered that there are literally millions of diet related studies that have been conducted in all corners of the earth.
 From this minefield of gazillions of studies that are out there, how should one know whom to believe – especially when they frequently have contradictory results.

 So I have compiled a few easy-to-read summaries of some of the latest research on nutrition to help you make informed decisions, take control of your own health, and hopefully prevent diseases through dietary and lifestyle changes.
 Read on for the latest evidence on how to live a long, healthy and happy life.

 And when you are eating be mindful sometimes of this well-known quote from the geneticist Theodosius Dobzhansky:

 “Nothing in biology makes sense except for in the light of evolution”.